ADD CONDITION

 Pediatric Use

-Pediatric patients under 12 years of age should consult a doctor before use.
-For adolescents aged 12 years and older, the recommended dosage is to spray the product on the affected area no more than 3 to 4 times daily.
+Children under 12 years of age should consult a doctor before use.
+For adults and children aged 12 years and older, the recommended dosage is to spray the product on the affected area no more than 3 to 4 times daily.
+It is important to keep the product out of reach of children.
+In the event of accidental ingestion, medical assistance should be sought immediately, or contact a Poison Control Center at 1-800-222-1222.

 Geriatric Use